BrandonPacewic/FTCPowerPlayBits/README.md

 ## Where is this code used?

-Some of this code is out of date, for the most up to day version and for the specific use cases of these classes visit the [4097-powerplay repository](https://github.com/THSTechTeam/4097-powerplay).
+Some of this code is out of date, for the most up to date version and for the specific use cases of these classes visit the [4097-powerplay repository](https://github.com/THSTechTeam/4097-powerplay).

 ## License